codedownio/sandwich/sandwich-site/docs/timing.md

 ### Non-concurrent

 The simplest use of timing occurs when we don't have any `parallel` stuff going on, so the tests all run in a single thread.
-To deal with multiple threads, see the [profiles](#profiles) section.
+To deal with multiple threads, see the [concurrency](#dealing-with-concurrency) section.

 First of all, **every node in the test tree is timed by default**.
 Thus, the "describe" and "it" nodes in the example below will be timed automatically.
 You can prevent this by changing the [node options](/docs/node_options).